industrial kettle with agitator

-Common applications in the plant
+Common applications in factories

 The kettle with agitator is used in processes where the product needs to be heated while kept in motion.
 It is not just a heated container.
 It is a processing equipment.